kmwebnet/ECC608-AzureDPS-Provision/README.md

   Platformio with VS Code environment. install "Espressif 32" platform definition on Platformio
+  Prior to compile this project, you need to configure ATECC608A with [ECC608-Configure](https://github.com/kmwebnet/ECC608-Configure)
+  to enable IO protection key feature correctly.
-  Prior to compile this project, you must copy "cert_chain.c", which is made by privious step [ECC608-Provision](https://github.com/kmwebnet/ECC608-Provision) to "src" folder.
+  and you must copy "cert_chain.c", which is made by privious step [ECC608-Provision](https://github.com/kmwebnet/ECC608-Provision) to "src" folder.

   you need to modify the definition and variables in main.c as follows:
   ```